trallnag/prometheus-adaptive-cards/CONFIGURATION.md

 in the PromAC API, goes through a number of transformation steps, get parsed through a templating function and finally gets send out to a list of receivers.

+A route with the name `generic` will always exist.

 ```txt
 # The name under which the route should be available.
 Will be concatenated with
 # the (optional) root path and "generic": `/${root_path}/route/${name}`.
 Unique.